 When our relationship ended, I was no longer unaware of the costs to our living situation.
-I had shuffled my professional life for him, but as young as I was, I hadn’t lost much as a result.
+I had shuffled my professional life for him, but at my age I hadn’t lost much as a result.
 Though breaking up was hard to do, the emotional toll was harder on him.
 He was forty.
-Then in my twenties, I was the one who initiated the split, knowing that what we wanted was different – I still needed freedom.
+Then in my twenties, I was the one who initiated the split, knowing that what we wanted was different.
+I still needed freedom, experience, play.
 I was just beginning.

-We had dealt with each other fairly.
-We shared expenses, I had learned a great deal, and yet I remember thinking to myself after – if I ever live with a man again, I will be married.
+We dealt with each other fairly.
+We shared expenses.
+I had learned a great deal.
+Yet I remember thinking to myself after – if I ever live with a man again, I will be married.

 Oh, that wasn’t on moral grounds.
-But I wearied of his jealousy – an element of the age difference – and also, the sense of enclosure I quickly succumbed to in our arrangement.
+But I wearied of his jealousy – an aspect of the age difference I never anticipated – and also, the sense of enclosure I quickly succumbed to in our arrangement.
 I was in love but trapped, in love but losing myself, in love and giving too many of my dreams away to make him happy – around our domestic life and work schedules.

 Considering that, I’d say my decision to cohabit over marrying was a good one; I made compromises (and was okay with them), set aside resentments (and felt them build), and learned how easily I slid into a life that I didn’t really want.

 I look back and am astounded at my naiveté, recognizing that my generation of women fell into a strange transitional limbo, professing budding feminist values yet longing for loving relationships of a shape we couldn’t refashion at the time.
 I wanted to grow, to explore, to travel, to pursue my own dreams and love a man, yet I slipped into a traditional role that wasn’t unlike my mother’s.
 Except that I also brought home a paycheck.

 He was even more grounded in traditional roles than I was, except he wasn’t supporting me.